James City Service

 Grinder pumps should be as close to the property line as engineering, design and Contractor requirements allow.

 Environment One grinder pumps installed in James City County are obtained through Commonwealth Engineering and Sales (sole distributor in Virginia).
 The distributor will deliver the grinder pump can to the Contractor and the pump to the JCSA.
 We store pumps at the JCSA warehouse, in a secure area, with each being clearly tagged for its proper address.
-Any questions concerning the installation specifications should be directed to Engineering at 757-253-6814.
+Any questions concerning the installation specifications should be directed to Operations at 757-229-7421.

 Building Safety and Permits Division, when inspecting new construction, ensures the Contractors do not back fill the grinder pump until they have verified that the installation is according to JCSA and manufacturer’s standards.
 This includes the anchoring of the can with concrete, and the installation of bypass, check, and gate valves.